No rocket science: Space and satellite business in Thailand

 Space industry covers business activities related to the manufacturing of components that go into Earth’s orbit or beyond.
 It covers the full range of activities and resources that create and provide value and benefits in the course of exploring, understanding, managing, and utilizing space.
 The main sectors are satellite and their subsystems manufacture, including satellite environment testing, ground equipment manufacturing, and service sector, as well as rocket-launch services, vehicle manufacturing, and subsystem manufacturing.

-New Thai legislation: The NBTC Act has been enforced at the end of 2019 and provides a more solid basis for satellite businesses in Thailand.
-The National Broadcasting and Telecommunications Commission acts as the sole agency governing all related satellite businesses.
+New Thai legislation: The National Broadcasting and Telecommunications Commission Act has been enforced at the end of 2019 and provides the new basis for satellite businesses in Thailand.
+The NBTC is now the sole agency governing all related satellite businesses.
 It took this over from the Digital Economy and Society Ministry, which managed a cumbersome concession regime for more than three decades.
 The new liberalized system promises attractive business opportunities even for foreign investors.

-Licenses instead of concessions: Under the new NBTC framework, private satellite investments need a licensing for (i) the sky operation, (ii) landing rights, (iii) the orbital slot space and (iv) the ground segment business. as transmission antennas and equipment for converting signals to an internet protocol signal for terrestrial connectivity.
+Licenses instead of concessions: Under the 2019 NBTC framework, private satellite investments need a licensing for (i) the sky operation, (ii) landing rights, (iii) the orbital slot space, and (iv) ground segment businesses as transmission antennas and equipment for converting signals to an Internet protocol signal for terrestrial connectivity.
 The provided orbital slot space is reserved by the NBTC from the International Telecommunication Union.
 The ITU, formerly International Telegraph Union is the oldest global international organization and a specialized agency of the United Nations that is responsible for issues that concern information and communication technologies.

 Thailand’s NASA: Thailand’s Geo-Informatics and Space Technology Development Agency, is a Thai space agency and space research organization.
 It is responsible for remote sensing and technology development satellites.
 GISTDA operates the satellites Cosmo-SkyMed, KOMPSAT, LANDSAT-5, RADARSAT-2, and Thaichote.
 Another stakeholder in Thailand’s satellite business is the National Science and Technology Development Agency.
 NSTDA is a government agency established to promote the development of science and technology for Thailand.
 It operates autonomously with guidance and support of policies set by the National Science and Technology Development Board.